MyRoute-app

 RouteXpert Review

-On this route you’ll ride the highways of East Tennessee that flow through our crowning glory, the Appalachian Mountains.
-Prepare to have your breath taken away as you snake across the lakes, rivers, and streams of one of the world’s oldest mountain ranges.
-Ultimately, the ride leads to one of the greatest rides in the whole world - the Blue Ridge Parkway.
-Visit the Moses Cone House, the Linn Cove Viaduct, or the various overlooks of Grandfather Mountain.
+This route takes you along the highways of East Tennessee that flow through our highest glory, the Appalachian Mountains.
+Prepare to catch your breath as you meander along the lakes, rivers, and streams of one of the world's oldest mountain ranges.
+Ultimately, the drive leads to one of the world's greatest attractions – the Blue Ridge Parkway.
+Visit the Moses Cone House, the Linn Cove Viaduct, or the various viewpoints on Grandfather Mountain.

-You start in Johnson City and the first stop is Downtown Elizabethton, here you can stop and shop if you’re interested in Antiquities.
-At RP5 you have a view of the Covered Bridge on the right.
+You'll start in Johnson City, and your first stop is Downtown Elizabethton, where you can stop and shop if you're interested in antiques.
+At RP5, you'll have a view of the covered bridge on the right.

-You continue the ride along the Watauga Lake, take time for a stop to admire the beautiful view.
-Take Highway 67 through the mountains via Damascus and Mountain City and Highway US 421 into Boone (RP10), where you can stop for lunch in one of the many restaurants.
+Continue your drive along Watauga Lake, taking a moment to admire the stunning views.
+Take Highway 67 through the mountains via Damascus and Mountain City, and then US 421 to Boone, where you can enjoy lunch at one of the many restaurants.

-In Linville you can visit the famous Linville Falls (RP17), the most popular waterfall in the Blue Ridge Mountains because of its accessibility to the Blue Ridge Parkway.
-It is a spectacular three-tiered waterfall plunging into Linville Gorge, the “Grand Canyon of the Southern Appalachians.”
+In Linville, you can visit the famous Linville Falls, the most popular waterfall in the Blue Ridge Mountains due to its accessibility to the Blue Ridge Parkway.
+It's a spectacular three-tiered waterfall that plunges into Linville Gorge, the "Grand Canyon of Southern Appalachians."

-Roan Mountain is famous for its spectacular natural gardens of Catawba rhododendron.
-The peak bloom time for the sea of purple-magenta is usually mid-June, plus or minus a week depending on weather.
-Enjoy the blooms in two areas: a scenic hike along the Appalachian Trail from Carver's Gap (RP20) or nearby the Recreation Area with an easy paved trail and picnic area.
+We continue our drive to Johnson City through Roan Mountain State Park, another scenic drive with amazing roads and views.
+Roan Mountain is famous for its spectacular natural gardens featuring Catawba rhododendron.
+The blooming season for this sea of purple-magenta flowers is usually mid-June, about a week or so, depending on the weather.
+Enjoy the flowers in two areas: a scenic hike along the Appalachian Trail from Carver's Gap, or near the recreation area with an easy paved path and picnic area.

 Blue Ridge Parkway